 - You may not have the finances to incur the deductible costs at emergencies which puts you in a very dicey place.

-This is overall a part of a policy that must be noted because the lesser the deductible limit the better it is for the policyholder, when it comes to the actual claim of the policy and not just the premium amount.
+This is overall a part of a policy that must be noted because the lesser the deductible limit the better it is for the policyholder, when it comes to and not just the premium amount.

 GST rate of 18% applicable for all financial services effective July 1, 2017.